n3mo/data-science/README.md

 For a given word/token `token`, returns its corresponding sentiment value if possible. `#:lexicon` can be the symbols:

-- nrc --> Returns an affective label from the set (anger anticipation disgust fear negative positive sadness surprise trust), or #f if `token` is unknown.
+- nrc --> Returns an affective label from the set (anger anticipation disgust fear negative positive sadness surprise trust), or '() if `token` is unknown.
-- bing --> Returns a polarity label from the set (negative positive), or #f if `token` is unknown.
+- bing --> Returns a polarity label from the set (negative positive), or '() if `token` is unknown.
 - AFINN --> Returns a sentiment score ranging from -4 (very negative) to +4 (very positive), or 0 if `token` is unknown.

 Examples: